PanPraescribens/primitive-survival/README.md

 <h3>Jerky</h3>

-The premise here is that you can "cure" meat simply by cutting it up into small strips and letting it dry in the sun.
+The premise here is that you can "cure" meat to create <b>Jerky</b> simply by cutting it up into small strips and letting it dry in the sun.
 So if you cut up your redmeat or bushmeat it will start to cure automatically.
-You can still cook it if you like.
+Note: You can still cook it afterwards if you like.

 Jerky (Redmeat) shapeless: A knife and a piece of redmeat
 <recipe>